zuozhenggh/learning-library/data-management-library/database/upgrade/19c-new/awr-snapshot/awr-snapshot.md

 ## **STEP 1**: Generate an AWR snapshot

-1. Switch the environment to UPGR using *`. upgr`*, change directory to /home/oracle/scripts and start SQL*Plus:
+1. Open a terminal session and set the environment to UPGR using *`. upgr`*, change directory to /home/oracle/scripts and startup the database in SQL*Plus:

     ```
     <copy>
     . upgr
     cd /home/oracle/scripts
     sqlplus / as sysdba
+    startup
     </copy>
     ```
     ![](./images/upgrade_19c_1.png " ")